 Synthesis of cDNA from an RNA template, as described in the previous section, generates a cDNA:RNA hybrid.
 This process is referred to as first-strand cDNA synthesis.
 If RNase H activity is present (as in wild-type AMV and MMLV reverse transcriptases), the RNA of the cDNA:RNA hybrid is cleaved during first-strand synthesis.
 The first-strand cDNA (with or without the RNA annealed to it) may be used directly in some applications such as RT-PCR, where a thermostable DNA polymerase (e.g., Taq DNA polymerase) replicates the complementary strand of cDNA.

 In cDNA library construction and sequencing, the first-strand cDNA is used as a template to generate double-stranded cDNA representing the RNA targets.
 This process is known as second-strand cDNA synthesis.
-In the second-strand cDNA synthesis, reverse transcriptases with minimal RNase H activity are recommended in order to maximize the length and yield of cDNA.
+In the second strand cDNA synthesis, reverse transcriptases with minimal RNase H activity are recommended to maximize the length and yield of cDNA.
 Synthesis of double-stranded cDNA often employs a different DNA polymerase to produce the complementary strand of the first cDNA strand.
 Additional enzymes may be included in the double-stranded cDNA synthesis, such as those listed below for a modified method of Gubler and Hoffman (Figure 8) .